-For the estimation of leverage effect and volatility of volatility, the main challenge is that the volatility path can not be directly observed and has to be estimated.
-Besides, the presence of jumps brings in bias for the estimation, and the estimation error could be even larger when the jumps are relative more intensive.
-To avoid the influence from the jumps, we directly apply the spot volatility estimator proposed in \cite{LLL2018}.
-The estimator was constructed by using the empirical characteristic function of the high-frequency increments, and was shown to be more effective than the thresholding technique and the bi-power estimator in diminishing the effect of jumps, especially for infinite variation jumps.
-Subsequently, the leverage effect and volatility of volatility estimators are proposed after plugging the estimated volatility curve into their definitions and properly removing the bias caused by the estimation procedure.
-Under mild conditions, we establish the consistency and asymptotic normality for our proposed estimators.
-After consistently estimating the volatility functional under our framework, the feasible central limit theorems are obtained.
+The main challenge in estimating the leverage effect and volatility of volatility is that the volatility path cannot be observed directly and must be estimated.
+In addition, jumps introduce estimation bias, which may be more severe when jump activity is high.
+To mitigate the influence of jumps, we apply the jump-robust spot volatility estimator proposed by \cite{LLL2018}.
+This estimator is based on the empirical characteristic function of high-frequency increments and is more effective than thresholding and bipower estimators in reducing the effect of jumps, especially infinite-variation jumps.
+We then construct estimators of the leverage effect and volatility of volatility by substituting the estimated volatility path into their definitions and appropriately correcting for the bias induced by the estimation procedure.
+Under mild conditions, we establish the consistency and asymptotic normality of the proposed estimators.
+Consistent estimation of the relevant volatility functionals then yields feasible central limit theorems.